Classical simulations of Abelian-group normalizer circuits with intermediate measurements

 Furthermore, the measurement probability distribution can be sampled efficiently in polynomial time on a classical computer.
 The latter is argued as follows.
 First, it follows from the discussion in section \ref{section Pauli measurements Implementation} that the simulation of any Pauli measurement, on some input stabilizer state $\ket{\psi}$, reduces to simulating a unitary normalizer circuit (the description of which can be computed efficiently) followed by a \textit{standard basis} measurements (acting on the same input $\ket{\psi}$ and a suitable ancillary stabilizer state $\ket{0}$).
 Second, normalizer circuits acting on stabilizer state inputs and followed by standard basis measurements on stabilizer states can be simulated efficiently: this was proved for the special case of coset state inputs in \cite{VDNest_12_QFTs}; their argument, however, carries over immediately to the general case of stabilizer state inputs. \end{itemize} The proof of the result is now straightforward.
 Given any tuple $\lambda_1,\ldots, \lambda_{i-1}$, a generating set of stabilizers can be computed efficiently for the state of the quantum register obtained immediately before the $i$-th measurement, given that the previous measurement outcomes were $\lambda_1 \cdots \lambda_{i-1}$.
-Furthermore, given this stabilizer description, the distribution $P_i(\lambda | \lambda_1 \cdots \lambda_{i-1})$ can be sampled efficiently on a classical computer, as argued in (b). \end{emphproof}

-To conclude this section we comment on an interesting difference between normalizer circuits and the ``standard'' qubit Clifford circuits, concerning the role of adaptiveness as a tool for state preparation.
+Furthermore, given this stabilizer description, the distribution $P_i(\lambda | \lambda_1 \cdots \lambda_{i-1})$ can be sampled efficiently on a classical computer, as argued in (b). \end{proof} To conclude this section we comment on an interesting difference between normalizer circuits and the ``standard'' qubit Clifford circuits, concerning the role of adaptiveness as a \textbf{tool for state preparation}.